Rules and regulations

 (2) In addition:

-(a) "Agent hunting and fishing licenses online" means the web application that allows an license agent to print wildlife documents on license paper.
+(b) "Agent hunting and fishing licenses online" means the web application that allows an license agent to sell wildlife documents.

-(c) "Computer hardware" means electronic equipment the division deems necessary to perform the minimum required functions of the division's online license sales application system that may include a central processing unit, cables, or router.
+(d) "Computer hardware" means electronic equipment the division deems necessary to perform the minimum required functions of the division's online license sales application system.

-(l) "Wildlife documents" means licenses, permits and tags preprinted by the division or printed by the license agent on license paper.
+(m) "Wildlife documents" means licenses, permits and tags issued by the division or by a license agent.